-To that effect the Commission and the Board shall take decisions subject to and in compliance with the relevant Union law and in particular any legislative and nonlegislative acts, including those referred to in Article 290 and 291 TFEU.
+4. The Commission and the Board shall take decisions subject to and in compliance with the relevant Union law and in particular any legislative and non-legislative acts, including those referred to in Article 290 and 291 TFEU.

 The Commission and the Board shall be subject to binding regulatory and implementing technical standards developed by EBA and adopted by the Commission in accordance with Articles 10 to 15 of Regulation (EU) No 1093/2010 and to any guidelines and recommendations issued by the EBA under Article 16 of that Regulation.
 The Commission and the Board shall make every effort to comply with any guidelines and recommendations of the EBA which relate to tasks of a kind to be performed by those bodies.
-Where the Commission or the Board does not comply or does not intend to comply with such guidelines or recommendations the Commission or, as the case may be, the Board shall inform the Authority.
+Where the Commission or the Board does not comply or does not intend to comply with such guidelines or recommendations the Authority shall be informed thereof in accordance with Article 16(3) of Regulation [EBA][...].